emirror-de/lewp-rs/lewp/README.md

 ![Downloads](https://img.shields.io/crates/d/lewp?style=flat-square)
 ![MIT or Apache-2.0 License](https://img.shields.io/crates/l/lewp?style=flat-square)

-## ❓What is lewp?
+## ❓ What is lewp?

-Lewp is a modular library that supports you in generating and rendering your website with ease.
-Your components will be automatically isolated so CSS and JavaScript definitions are not a pain anymore and do not interfere each other!
-It also provides you with the possibility to manage different types of resources like images required for your website and embeds them on release build into the final binary.
-Lewp also saves you from getting stuck and lost in the web template hell by **NOT** mixing languages as other solutions do.
+Lewp is a server side website rendering framework that enables you to use the full algorithmic power of Rust for the creation of technically valid HTML5 websites.

+Its approach differs from most of the popular frameworks currently available by not using templates, `JSX` or other custom syntax that mixes languages.
+This prevents your code from getting messy ending up in unmaintainable spaghetti.

+By its unique identification approach of pages, components and resources, Lewp speeds up the development of your next website and makes it easier to maintain even when you did not touch your source code for a longer period of time.

+Thanks to lewp's file hierarchy implementation, structuring your resources has never been easier.
+They even get compiled into the final binary, so you do not need to worry about missing resources on deployment any longer.
+Your components CSS and JavaScript is automatically isolated and integrated into your webpage, so no more tearing one's hair about the optimization of your `<script>` and `<link>` tags.
+You will find more simplifications and optimizations for your website creation while exploring lewp.

 Generate your HTML5 website technically optimized and always valid without losing the algorithmic comfort and flexibility.